brittLiban/centroid-finder/notes.md

     The main method continues to try to write a image using the newly created binaryImage with a try catch block.
 It will be a png called binarized.png - we should expect a black and white photo

+    ImageGroupFinder groupFinder is creating a BinarizingImageGroupFinder based on the binarizer (binarized image) and a DfsBinaryGroupFinder()

+ImageGroupFinder
+    This is interface that will return a list of all the connected/touching pixels BinarizingImageGroupFinder
+    This implements Group Finder

+    At a high level this is going to be using the binarized image we produced earlier in the code and producing a list in descending order of all the pixels that touch eachother.
+This is whats defined as a connected group.

+    BinarizingImageGroupFinder
+        This method is going to be using the binarizer and a new Class of BinaryGroupFinder groupFinder

+        BinaryGroupFinder
+            This is going to be inputed the binarized image as a 2d array and will be returning a list of all the places where there are 1's in the 2d array. a group is defined as everthing but diagnol. findConnectedGroups
+        This is going to be returning a list of all the places where 1's are grouped. with their location